kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 allocation”) or when a Pod needs the resource (“delayed allocation”), depending on a flag in the ResourceClaim spec.
 Pods reference resource claims in a new PodSpec.Resources list.
 Each resource in that list then can be made available to one or more containers in that Pod.

+When a PodTemplateSpec in an app controller spec references a ResourceClaim by name, all Pods created by that controller also use that name and thus share the resources allocated for that ResourceClaim.
+This might be supported by the resource driver and can be useful, depending on the characteristics of the resource.

-To support ephemeral resources, an entry in the new PodSpec.Resources list can also be a ResourceClaimTemplate.
+But often, each Pod is meant to have exclusive access to its own ResourceClaim instance instead.
+To support such ephemeral resources without having to modify all controllers that create Pods, an entry in the new PodSpec.Resources list can also be a ResourceClaimTemplate.
 When a Pod gets created, such a template will be used to create a normal ResourceClaim with the Pod as owner, and then the normal allocation of the resource takes place.

 For immediate allocation, scheduling Pods is simple because the resource is already allocated and determines the nodes on which the